Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 NGC\,3626 is one of the most complex galaxies in our sample.
 It is classified as an unbarred galaxy in \citet{deVaucouleurs_1991}, but several photometric studies show evidence of a double barred morphology \citep{Mollenhoff_2001,Gutierrez_11}; the inner bar is within $\sim$2--2.5\arcsec~radius and outer bar is within $\sim$20\arcsec~radius.
 Examining the stellar velocity dispersion and higher order moments of NGC\,3626, which are presented in Fig.\,\ref{fig:NGC3626_stellar}, we identify the velocity dispersion signatures, $\sigma$-hollows, characteristic to double-barred galaxies (see \citealp{deLorenzo_08}), agreeing well with the proposed orientation and size of the inner bar.
 Therefore, for further analysis, we settle on using double barred morphology for NGC\,3626.
 The gas in the galaxy is counter-rotating with respect to the stars \citep{Ciri_1995, Garcia-Burillo_1998}, which we confirm after comparing the stellar and gas velocity maps.

 {\value{figure}} \stepcounter{tempfig}

 {\arabic{figure}}

 The standard images and diagnostic maps we use for the rest of the discussion of NGC\,3626 are presented in Fig.\,\ref{fig:NGC3626}.
 In the large-scale and colour images, it can be seen that NGC\,3626 hosts a luminous core and an inner bar embedded in a dusty disk; the outer bar is not well defined in the colour image.
 The MUSE FOV covers more than half of the entire galaxy.
-As notably seen in the unsharp mask image, there are prominent dust lanes surrounding the outer bar region.
+As notably seen in the unsharp mask image, there are prominent dust lanes surrounding the outer bar region within the inner 20\arcsec.

 As shown in the flux maps across all line groups, the emission within the $\sim$4\arcsec~radius is relatively strong and extended towards the northwest and southeast direction, manifesting an ``S" shape.
 There is also strong and clumpy emission forming a boxy ring structure of $\sim$15\arcsec~radius, coinciding with some of the dust lanes.
 Extending from the ends of the inner bar towards northwest and southeast, two lanes of emission connect to the boxy ring structure.
-These two emission lanes resemble the characteristic emission along the bar for gas co-rotating with (or trailing) the stars, but since the gas is counter-rotating in that region, the emission lanes are leading instead of trailing the stars.
+These two emission lanes resemble the characteristic emission along the bar if gas were to rotate in the same direction as stars, but the gas is counter-rotating in that region.
 This indicates that the gas in NGC\,3626 likely has two different origins.

 As shown in the velocity maps, the velocity across all emission line groups shows peculiar structures.
 Overall the velocity maps follow the typical spider pattern, yet inwards from the boxy ring, there is a notable change in the PA of the zero velocity line.
 Within the $\sim$5\arcsec~radius, the PA of the LON is around 130\degr, while beyond this region, the PA of the LON is almost perpendicular to the zero velocity line, measuring $\sim$160\degr.
 This shift in the PAs suggests that the gas is moving in two different planes, indicating likely two different origins.
 At $\sim$3\arcsec~towards the northwest and southeast from the centre, two local velocity peaks are seen.